tommustbe12com/sms/README.md

-# sms for GSM modems
+# easy messages for serial USB/COM GSM modems
 An easy to use SMS application made in AutoIt to access GSM modem.
 Uses AT commands to send messages to any phone number of your choice, and sends over COM3 port.

 ## About